From Lignite to the Bioeconomy

 What exactly can we expect from a bioeconomy district?

-n concrete terms, how can the bioeconomy contribute to overcoming the social and energy policy challenges associated with structural change?
+In concrete terms, how can the bioeconomy contribute to overcoming the social and energy policy challenges associated with structural change?

 Who are your most important partners in the region?

 Prof. Schurr: On the research side of things, we have several established partners.
-These include BioSC, which has been up and running for ten years now, and through which we work closely with the universities in Bonn, Düsseldorf, and Aachen.
+These include BioSC, which has been up and running for more then ten years now, and through which we work closely with the universities in Bonn, Düsseldorf, and Aachen.
 Elsewhere, the University of Cologne, the Max Planck Institute for Plant Breeding Research, and Fraunhofer IAIS all play an important role in the CEPLAS2 and PhenoRob clusters of excellence.
 We work with other Fraunhofer institutes too – notably IME in Aachen and UMSICHT in Oberhausen.
 There are also long-established cooperation projects in place with our large industrial partners.
 In the region along the Rhine, and in neighbouring Belgium and the Netherlands, we have the chemical industry.
 We also have good contacts in the regional agriculture sector.
 We have developed partnerships with farmers’ organization Rheinische Landwirtschafts-Verband and the regional Chamber of Agriculture, and work with them on a daily basis.
-In matters concerning structural change, we more or less act in a group capacity..
+In matters concerning structural change, we more or less act in a group capacity.

 The term “bioeconomy” is itself interdisciplinary.
 What is the biggest challenge to be overcome when different disciplines come together?

-Prof. Schurr: BioSC is a good example of this.
+Prof. Schurr: BioeconomyScienceCenter is a good example of this.
 When we started, there were four different institutions with four different disciplines, so the first step was for everyone to get to know each other and realize that we all had a common interest.
 The next step was to recognize that by working together we could accomplish a lot more.
 Needless to say, implementing this approach across the whole region adds an entirely new dimension.

 Von der Braunkohle zur Bioökonomie